 William Faulkner’s description to Cowley is correct, as far as it goes.
 But, probably because his ancestor’s life was too filled with incidents, he didn’t mention other items, which I first heard about in the late great Carl Hovde’s American Literature class at Columbia University (and which Parini elaborates on):

 * At age 15, WC (or, as his descendants often referred to him, the “Old Colonel”) got into such a bad fight with his brother that he nearly killed him.
-With undoubted wisdom, he decided that a change of scenery, further south, might be appropriate.
+With undoubted wisdom, he decided that a change of scenery, farther south, might be appropriate.

 * In his travels, WC came across an uncle in prison on a murder charge.
-Perhaps negatively inspired by his example (surely there were a lot of potential land-grabbers who got into fights in this region, all of whom woudl eventually require legal counsel), he became a lawyer, even though he had no formal education.
+Perhaps negatively inspired by his example (surely there were a lot of potential land-grabbers who got into fights in this region, all of whom would eventually require legal counsel), he became a lawyer, even though he had no formal education.

 * At age 21, WC got into another set-to, this time over a woman.
 He lost three fingers for his pains, along with his position in a state volunteer regiment.